MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 We do not have any restriction on database size to take a backup or restore an organization through UI or API.
 So please use the UI or API to do self-service.
 Open a support ticket if the operation fails.

 ### Can I restore to a production environment?
 In order to prevent accidental overwrites, we don't allow users to restore to a production environment directly.
-To restore to a production environment, first switch it to a sandbox environment.
-Please see [Switch an environment](switch-environment.md).
+To restore to a production environment, first change it to a sandbox environment.
+Please see [Change the environment type](switch-environment.md).

 ### Why is my organization in administration mode after a restore and how do I disable it?
 The newly restored environment is placed in administration mode.
 To disable administration mode, see [Set administration mode](sandbox-environments.md#set-administration-mode).